John Lennon: Early years: 1940–1956

 Lennon was raised as an Anglican and attended Dovedale Primary School.
-After passing his eleven-plus exam, he attended Quarry Bank High School in Liverpool from September 1952 to 1957, and was described by Harvey at the time as a "happy-go-lucky, good-humoured, easy going, lively lad".
+He passed the eleven-plus examination, later calling it "the only exam I ever passed, because I was terrified".
+He attended Quarry Bank High School in Liverpool from September 1952 to 1957, and was described by Harvey at the time as a "happy-go-lucky, good-humoured, easy going, lively lad".
 However, he was also known to frequently engage in fights, bully and disrupt classes.
 Despite this, he quickly built a reputation as the class clown and often drew comical cartoons that appeared in his self-made school magazine, the Daily Howl.
 (Note: In 2005, the National Postal Museum in the US acquired a stamp collection that Lennon had assembled when he was a boy.)
+According to school teacher Tom Barry, Lennon was historically viewed by his former school as a bully and nuisance, the administration hid traces of him during the Beatles rise to fame because they did not consider him a good role model.

-In 1956, Julia bought John his first guitar.
+In 1956, Julia bought Lennon his first guitar.
 The instrument was an inexpensive Gallotone Champion acoustic for which she lent her son five pounds and ten shillings on the condition that the guitar be delivered to her own house and not Mimi's, knowing well that her sister was not supportive of her son's musical aspirations.
 Mimi was sceptical of his claim that he would be famous one day, and she hoped that he would grow bored with music, often telling him, "The guitar's all very well, John, but you'll never make a living out of it."

-Lennon's senior school years were marked by a shift in his behaviour.
+Lennon and Pete Shotton were initially placed in Quarry Bank's top "A" stream but were soon moved down to the "C" stream.
+Former classmate Rod Davis later recalled Lennon as at least as intelligent as his peers, but unwilling to conform to the school system.
+Lennon's severe shortsightedness was another contributing factor: he disliked wearing glasses and, from the back of the classroom, often could not make out what was written on the blackboard.
 Teachers at Quarry Bank High School described him thus: "He has too many wrong ambitions and his energy is often misplaced", and "His work always lacks effort.
 He is content to 'drift' instead of using his abilities."
 Lennon's misbehaviour created a rift in his relationship with his aunt.

+Away from compulsory schoolwork, Lennon read widely and spent considerable time writing and drawing.
+An English exercise book containing poetry and Lennon's illustrations was kept by his teacher Lancelot Burrows to show later pupils as an example of good work.
+His spelling remained poor, however, and Lewisohn has suggested that he may have had dyslexia, while noting that he displayed no other obvious symptoms of the condition.